Cleveland Williams: Early life

 Born in Griffin, Georgia, Williams started working at a pulpwood mill at the age of 13, and began his professional boxing career in his home state just a year later.
 He reported winning four of his first six fights, but was barred from competing until he turned 18 after an official learned of his age.

 Early boxing career

 Williams turned professional in 1951 and fought many of the best heavyweights of his era.
 During the late 1950s and early 1960s, the 6 ft 2 in Williams was a top-rated heavyweight.
 His quest to obtain a title fight, however, was consistently derailed.
-First he was knocked out by Sonny Liston on April 15, 1959.
+First he was knocked out in the third round by Sonny Liston on April 15, 1959.
 Williams recovered from the Liston fight to score more wins, but was again stopped by Liston in two rounds in their rematch on March 21, 1960.
 His quest for the title was later stalled when he was held to a draw by Eddie Machen on July 10, 1962, and when he dropped a split decision on March 13, 1963, to Ernie Terrell, a fighter he had previously knocked out in seven rounds in 1962.
 During this time frame, he defeated Billy Daniels.